Morpho menelaus: Behavior

 Females inhabit the forest understory and perch on tree stumps, but are found near the tree tops when it is time to lay eggs.
 Both sexes have a slow and floppy flight pattern and feed on rotting fruit that has dropped to the ground.
 Males tend to fly in open clearings or high in the canopy.
 These butterflies collectively emerge in the beginning and the end of the wet season in Cerrado.
 They do not appear in the middle of the wet season because the heavy rain can cause physical harm to their wings.
 Their emergence depends on the availability of food which is dependent on climate.
 For protection from the rain, Morpho menelaus prefers small and enclosed spaces.

-Life Cycle
+Life cycle

 Egg

-These butterflies lay their eggs one by one on the underside of host plants.
-The eggs are very small, are pale green in color and shaped like dew drops.
+The egg of the Morpho menelaus butterfly is typically small, round, and somewhat flattened.
+They are usually pale green or whitish in color, sometimes with a slightly metallic sheen, but not as vibrant as the adult butterfly's iridescent blue wings, and shaped like dew drops.
+The female laid around 12 eggs in cluster of 5 or 6 eggs on the undersides of the leaves.
 The eggs are laid so that the caterpillars may feed as soon as they hatch.